You can read this article in a selection of languages other than English.

 - Five minutes is long enough to sit a child on the potty or toilet.
 It’s best not to make your child sit on the toilet for long periods of time, because this will feel like punishment.

-- You’ll need to wipe your child’s bottom at first, until she learns how.
+- You’ll need to wipe your child’s bottom at first, until your child learns how.
 Remember to wipe from the front to the back, particularly with little girls.

 - Teach your boy to shake his penis after a wee to get rid of any drops.
 Sometimes, in the early stages of toilet training, it’s helpful to float a ping pong ball in the toilet for him to aim at.
 Or he might prefer to sit and do a wee, which can be less messy in the early stages.